SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 4, This should give you enough to try each of the services.

+### Can I do everything that is available in Cloud Foundry?

+No, this is specifically a *Developer* Sandbox.
+We are not allowing access to a large chunk of functionality such as:

+ - Auto-Scaling
+ - Custom Buildpacks
+ - User and Team Management
+ - Blue/Green Deployments

+If there are features that you

 ### Can I install my own Open Service Broker?